the-incluseum/anti-oppressive-spaces/checklist.md

 Culture](https://modelviewculture.com/pieces/the-argument-for-free-form-input)
 piece.

+## What data are you collecting?
+Do you really need to be collecting it?
+Does the project respect the privacy of users?
-## Be clear on why we're collecting each piece of data and what we’re doing with it
+**Be clear on why you're collecting each piece of data and what you’re doing with it**
+Privacy of users in particularly important for online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).

+## Why are you collecting each piece of data?
+Is your intention conveyed to users?

-## Establish guidelines for discourse on-line
+## If you collect comments that will be made public, do you have guidelines for discourse in place?
+**Establish guidelines for discourse on-line**
 See the [Contributor Covenant](http://contributor-covenant.org), [The Universal Rules of Civilized Discourse](http://blog.discourse.org/2013/03/the-universal-rules-of-civilized-discourse/), and a good example of a Code of Conduct by [Hypatia Software Organization](http://hypatiasoftware.org/code-of-conduct/).

+## Do icons, photos, etc. assume things about gender or race of users?
-## Non-gendered, non-raced user icons
+**Non-gendered, non-raced user icons**
 Here are some good examples from Twitter, iPhone, Slack, Flickr and Wordpress:

 ![Screen capture of a Twitter user photo that hasn't been set yet.
 It